Robinyo/serendipity/docs/developer.md

 The Serendipity [demo](https://serendipity-f7626.firebaseapp.com) utilises Firebase Hosting.

-The Firebase Hosting configuration settings are located in the project's `environment.ts` and `environments.prod.ts`:
+The Firebase Hosting configuration is located in the project's `environment.ts` and `environments.prod.ts`:

 ```
   firebase: {